capnspacehook/ansible-iptables/README.md

 ## User Filering

 Any of the `*_user` variables can be unset or set to an empty string to make them allow all users.
+Currently only one user can be allowed.

+I could add the ability to allow multiple users/groups per service, but that would require a decent amount of work.
+I personally don't need this capability, but if you do please make an issue and inform me of your use case.

 ## Additional Rules